Who started Hamilton Artists Inc. and when?

 Do you have to be a member to exhibit?

-You have to be a member to show specifically in the member’s gallery.
-Our other programming includes calls for all artists regardless of whether they are members or not.
+You have to be a member to show specifically in the James St gallery.
+Programming in the Cannon Gallery and our auxiliary spaces is open to all artists regardless of whether they are members or not.

 How many gallery spaces does The Inc. have?